Appointment Letter and Type

 - Temporary appointments may be terminated at any time.
 Temporary appointments ordinarily shall be given only when service is to be part-time, voluntary, or anticipated to be for a period of one year or less.
 A temporary appointment is also appropriate when a position has been vacated by an employee on approved leave.
 (Article XI, Title F, Policies of the Board of Trustees)

-After six consecutive semesters of part-time service on the basis of a temporary appointment, further employment shall be on the basis of a term appointment.
-(Article XI, Title D, §2.b.1, Policies of the Board of Trustees)
+After four consecutive semesters of part-time service on the basis of a temporary appointment, further employment shall be on the basis of a term appointment.
+(Article XI, Title D, §2(2)a, Policies of the Board of Trustees)

 Faculty members holding a term appointment that is not “self-terminating” will be scheduled for a review that may result in a contract renewal before the end of the term.
 Please refer to the Faculty Bylaws and timeline for the normal schedule of such reviews.